Home · Blog · SORA Ecosystem · · Updated Nov 17, 2025 · 9 min read

 What are the risks of participating in SORA governance?

-Governance participation carries risks including potential loss of voting power if XOR value decreases, governance attacks by large holders, and the complexity of evaluating technical proposals.
-However, the transparent, on-chain nature helps mitigate some risks.
+Risks include potential loss of voting power if XOR value fluctuates, concentration of influence among large holders, and the complexity of evaluating proposals.
+Transparency and on-chain records help mitigate some risks.

 How does SORA connect to other blockchains?

-As a Polkadot parachain, SORA connects to other parachains and external networks through bridges.
-This enables cross-chain asset transfers, liquidity sharing, and interoperability with Ethereum, Bitcoin, and other major blockchains.
+As a Polkadot parachain, SORA connects to other parachains and external networks through bridges, enabling cross-chain transfers and liquidity sharing.

 What is SORAMITSU’s role in the SORA ecosystem?

-SORAMITSU is the development company behind SORA, responsible for building the core technology including Hyperledger Iroha (Iroha 2 for SORA v2, Iroha 3 for SORA v3), the SORA Card, and various DeFi tools.
-They also facilitate real-world partnerships like the Solomon Islands CBDC pilot.
+SORAMITSU builds core technology such as Hyperledger Iroha (Iroha 2 for v2, Iroha 3 for v3), the SORA Card, and CBDC systems.
+They also support real-world integrations like the Solomon Islands CBDC pilot.

 References: